Cluster automorphism group of braid varieties: Background

 \end{defn}

-Recent discoveries by separate group of authors (see \cite{CGGLSS22} and \cite{GLSBS22}) show that the coordinate ring of a braid variety admits a cluster structure.
-Two distinct combinatorial models called the Demazure weaves and 3D plabic graphs provide seeds on braid varieties.
-As we will see from Definition \ref{def: half arrow quiver cit}, we denote the quiver from 3D plabic graph $G_{u,\bm{\beta}}$ by $Q_{u,\bm{\beta}}$.
+Separate groups of authors (see \cite{CGGLSS22} and \cite{GLSBS22}) showed that the coordinate ring of a braid variety admits a cluster structure.
+Two distinct combinatorial models called the Demazure weaves and 3D plabic graphs provide initial seeds on braid varieties.
+In this paper, we focus on seeds from 3D plabic graphs, which we now recall.